0chain/0chain/quickstart/1s_2m_4b/Readme.txt

-This set of a simple scripts is designed to standardize workflows during the development process on a local machine.
+This set of a simple scripts is designed to quick run 1 sharder 2 miners 4 blobbers network on a local machine.
+And to perform some basic testing.

 --------------------------------------------------

-Unpack the zworkflows_1s_2m_4b.tar.gz to the arbitrary directory.

 Set paths in the base/paths.sh

+Also You could copy the whole /quickstart directory to the arbitrary folder.

 --------------------------------------------------